-The cross validation results on the training set of 3strials for frequency bands under 200Hz are shown in Fig. 2.
-One can observe four interesting facts from the figure.
-First, the high performance areas are of vertical strip shape.
-The optimal strips always reach the region whose band width are at most 50Hz.
-Secondly, the low cut-offs of the optimal strips in the figure are both around 40-50 Hz, despite that the highest accuracies are different.
-But we should claim that this fact does not hold for other subjects.
-Actually, the positions of the optimal strips vary accross subjects.
-Thirdly, the high cut-offs of bands which give satisfied accuracy are always above 30 Hz; this holds for all subjects.
-Fourthly, for some subjects, the suitable bands could be high-both low and high cut-off frequency- up to the range 100Hz-150Hz for some subjects.
-We did not expect this surprising phenomenon.
-Finally, one can clearly note that the accuracy varies much with the frequency band and the suitable frequency band distribution varies across subjects.
+The cross validation results on the training set of 3s-trials for frequency bands under 200Hz are shown in Fig. 2.
+One can observe five interesting facts from the figure.
+One, the high performance areas are in the shape of a vertical strip.
+The optimal strips always reach the region whose band width is at most 50Hz.
+Two, the low cut-offs of the optimal strips in the figure are both around 40-50 Hz, despite the fact that the highest accuracies are different.
+This fact does not hold for other subjects.
+Three, the high cut-offs of bands with acceptable accuracy are always above 30 Hz; this holds for all subjects.
+Four, both low and high cut-off frequencies of suitable bands are enough to enter into the 100Hz-150Hz range.
+This was surprising.
+Five, one can clearly note that accuracy varies much with the frequency band and the suitable frequency band distribution varies across subjects.
 Therefore, searching the suitable band for each subject is necessary.

-Inspired from the observations, we propose a band selection method.
-The basic idea is that, if we have chosen a suitable low cut-off, then we can consider only serveral high cut-offs which are not very far away from the low cut-off.
-Since it is not practical to search every low cut-off for each experiment, we only choose several bands with the low cut-off of $\{31, 36, \cdots, 91\}$ Hz and a width of $\{5, 10, \cdots, 50\}$ Hz.
-Denote r(i, j) the cross validation results on these bands, where $i = 1, \cdots, 25$ and $j = 1, \cdots, 10$ .
-We calculate the mean result for each low cut-off, that is, $\overline{r(i)} = \frac{1}{10} \sum{j} r(i, j)$ .
-Then we select the low cut-off with maximal $\overline{r}(i)$ , namely $\operatorname{argmax}{i}\overline{r}(i)$ .
-At last we select the band width such that $\operatorname{argmax}{j}r(i, j)$ .
-Thus, we get the optimal band.
+Inspired by these observations, we chose a band selection method.
+The basic idea is that, if we have chosen a suitable low cut-off, then we are limited to a few several high cut-offs not far from the low cut-off.
+Since it is not practical to search every low cut-off for each experiment, we only choose several bands with the low cut-off of $\{31, 36, \dots, 91\}$ Hz and a width of $\{5, 10, \dots, 50\}$ Hz.
+Denote r(i, j) the cross validation results on these bands, where $i = 1, \dots, 25$ and $j = 1, \dots, 10$.
+We calculate the mean result for each low cut-off with maximum $\overline{r}(i)$, namely $\operatorname{argmax}i \overline{r}(i)$.
+At last we select the band width such that $\operatorname{argmax}j r(i, j)$ and we get the optimal band.